Last Updated on December 13, 2021 by Oddmund Groette

 How and when should you exit a trade?
 What method should you use to exit a trade?
 What is the best time to close a trade?
-When is it time to exit?
+When to exit a trade?
 How long should you wait until you exit?
 This article summarizes the 5 main methods of how to exit or close your trading strategies, and we provide multiple examples of how and when to exit a trading strategy.
-At the end of the article, we do a test by entering randomly but adjust the exit variable.
+At the end of the article, we do a test by entering randomly but adjusting the exit variable.

 Let’s illustrate the importance of exits with some anecdotal evidence from the training course of the proprietary trading firm Bright Trading.

 When we started full-time trading 20 years ago, Bright Trading taught its traders how to make money by being on the same side as the specialist.
 Bright’s course taught the traders how to send opening-only (OPG) orders in a basket of NYSE stocks before the opening each day.
 This could be done by sending a limit order above and below the estimated opening price in the expectation that you would get a price improvement when the (or if) the specialist opened the stock high or low.

 For example, if you sent a short order at 50.13 USD you might get filled at 50.25 instead.
 If the stock opened lower, the order would automatically cancel and you’d get no shares.
 Without going into details, this simple strategy worked very well until the financial crisis in 2008/09.
 We traded this strategy well for many years, while others failed.